Skip to main content

 Merchandise Portal

-LWVUS has created the LWVUS Merch Portal, where Leagues can bulk order LWV-branded products created by the national office.
-It’s important to note that LWVUS will not be profiting from this Merch Portal, but we have created this site in order to provide brand consistent products for Leagues nationwide to easily order online.
-Leagues are not required to use these products and can continue to customize their own items using the official logos and brand standards.
+LWVUS has created the LWVUS Merch Portal, where Leagues can bulk order LWV-branded products they need to operate, such as business cards, membership brochures, and League-branded materials.
+LWVUS does not profit from this Merch Portal and has created this resource for Leagues nationwide to easily order brand-consistent products.
+Leagues are not required to use these products and can continue to customize their own items using their official state or local League logos following the brand standards.

 Digital Communications